szczurek-lab/amp-challenge-2027/README.md

 - Be linear with free termini (no terminal modifications, including amidation)
 - Exclude noncanonical amino acids, stapled peptides, peptidomimetics, and chemically modified variants (lipidated, glycosylated, PEGylated, dendrimeric, etc.)

+The full 50,000-sequence library must additionally contain no sequences identical to known antibacterial peptides in `data/antibacterial.fasta`.
+The top-100 list is held to a stricter standard: no sequence may exceed 80% sequence identity (Levenshtein ratio) with any sequence in that reference set.

 ## Getting Started

 This repository also serves as a working example — see [src/amp_challenge_2027/generate.py](src/amp_challenge_2027/generate.py) for a complete implementation that meets all requirements.